 I have heard this statement often repeated by those whose lives have been destroyed by such horror.
 They say: “I feel so dirty, unclean, and worthless.”
 Consequently, many of these victims spend their lives treating themselves or allowing others to treat them, as worthless.
 Moreover, it’s not just the abused who feel dirty and worthless.
 If you have lived a life of shame and guilt for sins you have committed, then you know personally the words of the prophet Jeremiah are true.
 The heart is more deceitful than all else and it is desperately sick; who can understand it (Jeremiah 17:9)?
 As you read these words, I wonder if you are feeling a stab of pain from wounds that may have been bandaged but never truly healed.
 You may not even be aware of the many ways these psychological injuries have shaped your life.
 If this is the case, then most likely you already know that there is no quick fix for these kinds of wounds.
 However, when you are in Christ, healing is possible.
 If you, or someone close to you, has suffered these unspeakable traumas, then take heart.
 The love of God is deeper, and the Great Physician still makes house calls.
 Read Luke 4:16-21, Mathew 9:10-13, 18-37.

 In Christ, you have been made clean, pure, and blameless.
 You are a saint, and that means that you are holy.
 In fact, the words holy and saint are translated from the exact same Greek word hagios.
+Do you think of yourself as holy and blameless?
+Probably not.
+There is someone who loves to bring up the events of our pasts and throw them in our faces.
+Satan is not called the accuser of the brethren for nothing!
+When he hurls those accusations at us, we can remind the accuser what God says about us.
 Romans 1:1-39 has the most beautiful bookends.
 It begins with no condemnation.
 It ends with no separation form God’s love.
 The passage below is a beautiful metaphor that illustrates the heavenly reality that takes place when the Lord forgives us and dresses us in His righteousness.
 What can wash away my sins?
 Nothing but the precious blood of Jesus.

 Zechariah 3:1-5